Investigating and Modeling the Dynamics of Long Ties: Results

 \subsection{Long ties last longer}

 \

-In this work, we employ \textit{tie range} to characterize the local network structure of a social tie.
-As the length of our data is two years, we partition the data into eight phases; our results are robust to other ways of partitioning, as well (see \textit{SI}).
+In this work, we employ tie range to characterize the local network structure of a social tie.
+As the length of our data is two years, we partition the data into eight phases; our results are robust to other ways of partitioning, as well (see Supplementary Note 2).
 To begin our analysis, we classify all social ties by tie range in the first phase, and then, we observe the evolution of those ties in the subsequent phases.

 First, we examine the dynamics of tie strength, which is measured by interaction frequency (the number of calls or texts) and interaction duration (the total duration of the calls).
-We present the results in Fig.~\ref{fig:Fig.2}.
-Observing the magnitudes in just the first phase, we find a ``U-shape'' in the data that is consistent with the results of ref.~\cite{park2018strength}.
+We define $y_t$ as the interaction frequency or duration in phase $t$.
+We present $E[y_t|y_1>0]$ in the eight phases, as shown in Fig.~\ref{fig:Fig.2}.
+This conditional expectation indicates that we focus our analysis on ties that already exist in phase 1 (see Supplementary Note 4).
+Observing the magnitudes in just the first phase, we find a ``U-shape'' in the data that is consistent with the results of the prior work~\cite{park2018strength}.
 Our result shows that interaction frequency and duration initially decrease with the tie range, but later increase with the tie range.
-We also find that long ties can be as intimate as short ties that are closely embedded in a social network.
+In particular, long ties (tie range $\geq 6$) appear to be as intimate as those short ties with tie range $=2$ in that the average interaction frequency or duration for these two types of ties are close in the first phase.

 By comparing the dynamics of short ties and long ties in Fig.~\ref{fig:Fig.2}, we find that long ties continue to be stronger.
-For example, in the long run, the average interaction duration and frequency of social ties with a tie range $\geq$ 6 appear to be much larger than those with a tie range of 2.
-Furthermore, social ties with a tie range of 5 also appear to be stronger than ties with a tie range of 3 or 4.
-In \textit{SI}, we discuss the robustness of our findings by adjusting the time window that determines the length of each phase.
+For example, in the long run, the average interaction duration and frequency of social ties with a tie range $\geq 6$ appear to be even slightly larger than those with a tie range of $2$.
+Furthermore, social ties with a tie range of $5$ also appear to be stronger than ties with a tie range of $3$ or $4$.
+In Supplementary Note 2, we discuss the robustness of our findings by adjusting the time window that determines the length of each phase.

 To understand what mechanisms drive the patterns above, we decompose the dynamics of interaction frequency or duration into persistence probability and interaction increments.
-We define $y_t$ as the interaction frequency or duration in phase $t$, and we let the difference between phase $t$ and $1$ be $\Delta y_t = y_t - y_1$.
+We let the difference in the interaction frequency or duration between phase $t$ and $1$ be $\Delta y_t = y_t - y_1$.
 Then, we define the persistence probability and interaction increments as follows: